Sendai Nanda Tag

 The rules are simple.

-After deciding how many rounds to play, players take turns drawing a question card and answering the question written on it in three minutes.
+Once the number of rounds to play is decided, each player takes turns drawing a question card and answering a question on the topic written on it in three minutes.

 All participants then score the answers.

-Also, if your answer is too short for the time limit, points will be deducted.
+Answers that are too short for the time limit will also be penalized.

-Once the scores have been calculated, participants draw a chance card and follow the instructions written on it.
-There are
+Once scoring is complete, the respondent draws a chance card and follows the instructions written on it.

 Once the game has been played the number of times initially decided, the points are tallied and the player with the highest total score wins